 Automotive Physics Engineering eXperience (APEX) hosted by Citrus College aligns intermediate school math and science standards with the engineering of a car.
 The program was funded by a CCCCO grant*, Lucas Oil and the Technician Development Center/Automotive Technology in the Curriculum, Career/Technical and Continuing Education division.

-During summer 2014, middle school girls and boys will attend three weeks of foundational theory classes followed by applied (hands-on) learning in the lab (nicknamed "Gasoline Alley") housed in the Citrus College Technician Development Center.
-As lessons progress so, too, does the team Go-Kart, as students assemble it with their team leader, a Citrus College Automotive Technology student.
-Throughout the learning experience, students earn extra credit to 'purchase' parts or upgrades to improve performance of the team Go-Kart.
-It all comes together on the APEX track when students complete timed trials, one team member at a time "Enduro style," to earn the coveted best overall team time!
+During summer 2014, middle school girls and boys attended three weeks of foundational theory classes followed by applied (hands-on) learning in the lab (nicknamed "Gasoline Alley") housed in the Citrus College Technician Development Center.
+As lessons progress so, too, did the team Go-Kart, as students assembled it with their team leader, a Citrus College Automotive Technology student.
+Throughout the learning experience, students earned extra credit to 'purchase' parts or upgraded to improve performance of the team Go-Kart.
+It all came together on the APEX track when students completed timed trials, one team member at a time "Enduro style," earning the coveted best overall team time!

 For information about the program, please contact Ms. Terry Adams,